kateto/covidstates/README.md

 - Department of Political Science, Northwestern University

-#### Note that updated srate-by-state data on health behavior and executive approval is now available through an interactive dashboard at https://lazerlab.shinyapps.io/Behaviors_During_COVID
+#### Note that updated state-by-state data on health behavior and executive approval is now available through an interactive dashboard at https://lazerlab.shinyapps.io/Behaviors_During_COVID

 ## Suvey waves